npm/rfcs/accepted/0000-running-as-root.md

 terminal is to open up a new terminal window with elevated permissions and run commands from there.

-Currently, there the only way for a Node.js program to determine it is running with Administrator privileges is to run a Windows command that requires them and see if it fails.
+Currently the only way for a Node.js program to determine it is running with Administrator privileges is to run a Windows command that requires them and see if it fails.
 This is too slow to do on every installation and as such npm does not change its behavior per install.